Polynomial-time algorithms for continuous metrics on atomic clouds of unordered points: Past work on point clouds under isometry

-\textbf{The Gromov-Wasserstein distances} can be defined between any metric-measure spaces, not necessarily sitting within a common ambient space.
+\textbf{Gromov-Wasserstein distances} are defined between any metric-measure spaces, not necessarily sitting within a common ambient space.
 However, even the simplest Gromov-Hausdorff distance for finite metric spaces cannot be approximated within any factor less than 3 in polynomial time unless P=NP \cite[Corollary~3.8]{schmiedl2017computational}.
-Gromov-Hausdorff distances were exactly computed for simplices \cite{ivanov2019gromov}, for ultrametric spaces \cite[Algorithm~1]{memoli2021gromov} in time $O(m^2)$ and approximated in polynomial time for metric trees \cite{agarwal2018computing} and in time $O(m\log m)$ for $m$-point clouds in $\R$ \cite[Theorem~3.2]{majhi2019approximating}.
+Gromov-Hausdorff distances were exactly computed for simplices \cite{ivanov2019gromov}, for ultrametric spaces \cite[Algorithm~1]{memoli2021gromov} in $O(m^2)$-time and approximated in polynomial time for metric trees \cite{agarwal2018computing} and in $O(m\log m)$-time for $m$ points in $\R$ \cite[Theorem~3.2]{majhi2023approximating}.

-\textbf{Diffusion-based signatures} are isometry invariant functions for a smooth manifold $M$ \cite{hsu2002stochastic}.
-The Heat Kernel Signature $\HKS:\R^+\times M\to\R$ is a complete isometry invariant of $M$ \cite[Theorem~1]{sun2009concise} when the Laplace-Beltrami operator has distinct eigenvalues.
-For a manifold sampled by points, the HKS can be discretized and remains continuous \cite[section~4]{sun2009concise} though the completeness of this discretization up to isometry remains unclear.
-In a similar generic case, Theorem~\ref{thm:PCI_completeness} will achieve the completeness by the simpler and faster Principal Coordinates Invariant ($\PCI$).

-\textbf{Multidimensional scaling} (MDS).
-For a given $m\times m$ distance matrix $D$ of a finite cloud $A$ of labeled points, the classical MDS \cite{schoenberg1935remarks} finds an embedding $A\subset\R^k$ (if it exists) preserving all distances of $M$ for a minimum dimension $k\leq m$.
-The underlying computation of $m$ eigenvalues the Gram matrix expressed via $D$ needs $O(m^3)$ time.
-The resulting representation of $A\subset\R^k$ uses orthonormal eigenvectors whose ambiguity up to signs for potential comparisons leads to the time factor $2^k$, which can be close to $2^m$.
-The new invariant $\PCI$ uses the smaller $n\times n$ covariance matrix of a cloud $A\subset\R^n$ and has the time $O(n^2m+n^3)$ in Lemma~\ref{lem:PCI_comp}.

-\textbf{Topological Data Analysis} studies persistent homology for filtrations of simplicial complexes \cite{edelsbrunner2008persistent,carlsson2009topology} on a finite point cloud $A$.
-If we consider the standard (Vietoris-Rips, Cech, Delaunay) filtrations of complexes on $A$, then persistent homology is invariant up to isometry, not up to more general deformations, and cannot distinguish generic families of inputs \cite{curry2018fiber,catanzaro2020moduli} including non-isometric clouds \cite{smith2022families}.
+\textbf{Topological Data Analysis} studies persistent homology for filtrations of simplicial complexes \cite{carlsson2009topology} on a finite cloud $A$ of unordered points.
+If we consider the standard (Vietoris-Rips, Cech, Delaunay) filtrations, then persistent homology is invariant up to isometry, not up to more general deformations.
+Persistence in dimensions 0 and 1 cannot distinguish generic families of inputs \cite{curry2018fiber,catanzaro2020moduli} including non-isometric clouds \cite{smith2022families}.